dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel.md

 Kestrel is a cross-platform [web server for ASP.NET Core](xref:fundamentals/servers/index).
 Kestrel is the recommended server for ASP.NET Core, and it's configured by default in ASP.NET Core project templates.

-Some of the best features of ASP.NET Core Kestrel server include:
+Some of the features of ASP.NET Core Kestrel server include:

 * **Cross-platform:** Kestrel is a cross-platform web server that runs on Windows, Linux, and macOS.
 Developers can choose their preferred operating system for hosting ASP.NET Core apps.
 * **High performance:** Kestrel is designed for high performance and is optimized to handle many concurrent connections efficiently, making it ideal for building high-performance web applications and APIs.